 The School's values of Curiosity, Empathy, Love, and Direction are reflected in the teaching of PSHE.
-These four values have shaped the Health and Wellbeing curriculum, which has been designed to promote diversity, economic wellbeing, self-worth, and a healthy lifestyle amongst pupils.
-Pupils are also taught how society is organised and governed and the School ensures that all pupils experience the process of democracy in school.
+These four values have shaped the Infant and Junior School curriculum and also the Senior School's Health and Wellbeing curriculum, which has been designed to promote diversity, economic wellbeing, self-worth, and a healthy lifestyle amongst pupils.
+Pupils are also taught how society is organised and governed, and the School ensures that all pupils experience the process of democracy in school.